Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Autumn in Paris| ©Cliffano Subagio

 The Autumn Festival hosts a total of 50 shows and starts in the month of September, but extends until December and maybe a little longer.
-These shows take place in different Parisian venues, each one more emblematic: at the Musée d'Orsay, at the Théâtre de la Bastille, at the Pompidou Center, etc.
+These shows take place in different Parisian venues, each one more emblematic: at the Musée d'Orsay, at the Théâtre de la Bastille, at the Centre Pompidou, etc.

 If you are in Paris in September, take a look at the festival's program and choose one of its shows to have a great time.
-Another excellent idea for your trip would be to book tickets for the Moulin Rouge, the most famous cabaret in the world - you will love it!
+Another excellent idea for your trip would be to book tickets and dinner for the Moulin Rouge with transportation included - it is the most famous cabaret in the world.
+You will love it!

-4. Go to the Techno Parade and 'browse' the environment
+6. Go to the Techno Parade and check out the ambiance

 At the Techno Parade| ©Olivier Ortelpa